-Shareholder Proposals for our 2024 Annual Meeting of Stockholders
+Shareholder Proposals for our 2025 Annual Meeting of Stockholders

 Requirements for Shareholder Proposals to be Considered for Inclusion in our Proxy Materials.
-To be considered for inclusion in next year's proxy statement, shareholder proposals pursuant to Rule 14a-8 under the Exchange Act must be received by our Secretary, at Beam Therapeutics Inc., 238 Main Street, Cambridge, MA 02142 no later than December 23, 2023, which is one hundred and twenty (120) days prior to April 21, 2024.
+To be considered for inclusion in next year's proxy statement, shareholder proposals pursuant to Rule 14a-8 under the Exchange Act must be received by our Secretary, at Beam Therapeutics Inc., 238 Main Street, Cambridge, MA 02142 no later than December 20, 2024, which is one hundred and twenty (120) days prior to April 19, 2025.

 Requirements for Shareholder Proposals or Director Nominations to be Brought Before an Annual Meeting.
 Our bylaws provide that, for shareholder nominations to our Board or other proposals to be considered at an annual meeting, the shareholder must have given timely notice thereof in writing to the Secretary, at Beam Therapeutics Inc., 238 Main Street, Cambridge, MA 02142.
-To be timely for the 2024 annual meeting, the shareholder's notice must be delivered to or mailed and received by us not before February 6, 2024 or after March 8, 2024, which is not more than one hundred and twenty (120) days, and not less than ninety (90) days, before the anniversary date of the preceding annual meeting, we must receive the notice not later than sixty (60) days prior to the annual meeting date.
-Such notice must provide the information required by our bylaws with respect to each matter the shareholder proposes to bring before the 2024 annual meeting.
+To be timely for the 2025 annual meeting, the shareholder's notice must be delivered to or mailed and received by us not before February 5, 2025 or after March 7, 2025, which is not more than one hundred and twenty (120) days, and not less than ninety (90) days, before the anniversary date of the preceding annual meeting, except that if the 2025 annual meeting of stockholders is more than thirty (30) days before or after the anniversary date of the previous year's annual meeting, we must receive the notice not later than sixty (60) days prior to the annual meeting date.
+Such notice must provide the information required by our bylaws with respect to each matter the shareholder proposes to bring before the 2025 annual meeting.